covjson/specification/spec.md

 CoverageJSON documents always consist of a single object.
 This object (referred to as the CoverageJSON object below) represents a domain, range, coverage, or collection of coverages.

 - The CoverageJSON object may have any number of members (name/value pairs).
-- The CoverageJSON object must have a member with the name `"type"`.
-This member's value is a string that determines the type of the CoverageJSON object.
-- The value of the type member must be one of: `"Domain"`, `"Coverage"`, `"Range"`, or `"CoverageCollection"`.
+- The CoverageJSON object must have a member with the name `"type"` which has as value one of: `"Domain"`, `"Range"`, `"Coverage"`, or `"CoverageCollection"`.
 The case of the type member values must be as shown here.

 ### 6.1.
 Domain Objects